-AMT-130 is our gene therapy candidate targeting Huntington's disease that utilizes an AAV vector carrying an engineered micro-RNA designed to silence the huntingtin gene.
+AMT-130 is our gene therapy candidate targeting Huntington's disease that utilizes an AAV vector carrying a microRNA ("miRNA") specifically designed to silence the huntingtin gene.
 AMT-130 has received orphan drug designation from the FDA and Orphan Medicinal Product Designation from the EMA.
+On April 8, 2019, we announced that the FDA granted fast track designation for AMT-130.